BranniganLab/nougat/README.md

 nougat.tcl will analyze your trajectory in VMD and output .dat files that contain the average quantity per bin for each measure of interest per frame. nougat.py will read in those .dat files, extract curvature and thickness information from the heights, generate averages across the trajectory, and output its findings in .dat, .npy, and .pdf files.
 It will also generate a pdb file allowing the user to explore the average membrane surfaces in 3D in VMD.

 ### Make Edits and Check Your Work
-- Open nougat.tcl in the text editor of your choice and make edits to two sections:
+- Open nougat_config.txt in the text editor of your choice and make edits:
 ```
 Add the correct paths to the directories where your qwrap.so and vecexpr.so files are stored
-Edit all of the indicated fields in cell_prep proc
+Edit all of the indicated fields to match your system
 ```
 - Open VMD and load your structure and trajectory files.
-- Delete frame 0
+- (optional) Delete frame 0
 - Open the tkConsole
 - Source nougat.tcl (you may need to specify the path)
 - Run the cell_prep proc:
 ```
-cell_prep 1
+cell_prep [path to nougat_config.txt] 1
 ```
 - After completion, visually inspect your trajectory in VMD for the following:
 ```
-Is the inclusion properly centered in your system?
+Is the inclusion (if present) properly centered in your system?
 Is the membrane relatively stable in the xy plane?
 Color by user with the value 1 and select "Update Selection Every Frame"
 Scroll through your trajectory: are you only seeing lipids in the outer leaflet?